Course Catalog

 5 units

-Examines the developmental psychology of gender in childhood and adolescence.
-Prerequisite(s): course 3 or 100, and course 10.
-Enrollment restricted to psychology majors.
+Examines the developmental psychology of gender from infancy to adolescence. .
+Prerequisite(s): PSYC 10 and PSYC 100.
+Enrollment is restricted to psychology majors.

 Upper Division